Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         <p>An API MUST return an object which contains a field (its key MAY be named <code>items</code>) with its value an array of items from a collection resource.
+         <p>An API MUST return an object for a <code>GET</code> request on a collection resource.
+         The object MUST contain a field (its key MAY be named <code>items</code>) with its value an array of items from a collection resource.
       </dd>
       <dt>Rationale</dt>
       <dd>